Charles Forsman: Career

 His self-published comic Snake Oil won the 2008 Ignatz Awards for Outstanding Comic and Outstanding Series.
-His graphic novel The End of the Fucking World, "a modern ballad of angst and murder", won the 2013 Ignatz Award for Outstanding Minicomic and was adapted in 2017 into a British TV series of the same name which ran for two seasons.
+His graphic novel The End of the Fucking World, "a modern ballad of angst and murder", won the 2013 Ignatz Award for Outstanding Minicomic and was adapted in 2017 into a British TV series of the same name that ran for two seasons.

-The End of the Fucking World, originally published under Forsman's own imprint, Oily Comics, was collected by Fantagraphics.
+The End of the Fucking World, originally published under Forsman's imprint, Oily Comics, was collected by Fantagraphics.

 I Am Not Okay with This and Celebrated Summer were published by Fantagraphics.
 All his other works, such as Revenger or Slasher, were either self-published, published by small publishers, or sold directly to online readers via Patreon.
-Forsman has stated that Revenger was influenced by the Marvel Comics series The Punisher War Journal.
+Forsman has said that Revenger was influenced by the Marvel Comics series The Punisher War Journal.

 On June 10, 2019, it was announced that Netflix would produce a seven-episode series based on I Am Not Okay with This.
 The series premiered on February 26, 2020.
 Originally renewed for a second season, Netflix canceled the series in August 2020, citing "circumstances related to the COVID-19 pandemic".